 Personal and Dependent Exemption amount: The amount is -0-

-Child Tax Credit amounts: The deduction amount is $2,000 and the
+Child Tax Credit amounts: The deduction amount is $2,000 for children

 Other Dependent Credit amount: The deduction amount is $500 and the

 The adoption credit can be up to $14,890 of costs, a $450 increase.